Jules Radich: Governance and leadership

-In mid October 2022, Radich appointed Sophie Baker as deputy mayor and chair of the Dunedin City Council's new strategy and engagement committee.
-In addition, he appointed Lee Vandervis, who had been previously overlooked for leadership roles, to the finance and council-controlled organisations committee.
-Radich retained Jim O'Malley as infrastructure services chairman.
-In allocating his appointments, Radich stated that his goal was to "create an environment where all councillors' skills and strengths are harnessed and their voices heard, and to lead a united council for the benefit of the city."
-Senior councillor and former Labour Member of Parliament David Benson-Pope and Labour councillor Steve Walker were not appointed to any committee chair or deputy chair roles.
+In mid October 2022, Radich made his first round of mayoral appointments, including the appointment of Sophie Barker as deputy mayor.
+Radich appointed councillors to a range of committee chair and deputy chair roles, stating that his goal was to "create an environment where all councillors' skills and strengths are harnessed and their voices heard, and to lead a united council for the benefit of the city."
+Senior councillor and former Labour Member of Parliament David Benson-Pope and Labour councillor Steve Walker were not appointed to any committee chair or deputy chair roles; they claimed they were offered roles that Radich knew they would reject.